ExpressionEngine/ExpressionEngine-User-Guide/source/cp/utilities/reindex.rst

 ..
 Overview

-Search reindexing refreshes the searchable words stored by grid and fluid fields that are used by the search module when performing a search.
+Search reindexing refreshes the searchable words stored by Grid and Fluid fields that are used by the search module when performing a search.
 Reindexing is needed when:

+ - a Grid field's search setting changes
  - the search settings for columns in a Grid field change
  - fields are removed from a Fluid field
  - the Search and Replace tool acted on a Grid or Fluid field